1992–93 Iowa Hawkeyes women's basketball team

 The 1992–1993 Iowa Hawkeyes women's basketball team represented the University of Iowa in the 1992–1993 NCAA women's basketball season.
 The Hawkeyes, led by tenth-year head coach C. Vivian Stringer, played their home games in Iowa City, IA at Carver–Hawkeye Arena as members of the Big Ten Conference.
 They finished the season 27–4 overall, 16–2 in Big Ten play, sharing the regular season conference championship.
 The team was the first Iowa Hawkeyes women's basketball team to advance to the Final Four in the women's NCAA basketball tournament.

 Iowa won 23 of their first 24 games, with the only loss being a two-point defeat to No. 10 Colorado at the FIU Sun and Fun Classic tournament – a game in which the Hawkeyes missed 11 free throws.
 They owned a two-game lead in the conference standings with three games left on the regular season schedule, but due to back-to-back road losses at No. 8 Penn State and No. 4 Ohio State the Hawks settled for a share of the Big Ten title.

-In the NCAA tournament, Iowa defeated Old Dominion, No. 7 Auburn, and No. 2 Tennessee to reach the Final Four.
-Playing a familiar foe in the National semifinal, No. 3 Ohio State, Iowa fell to the Buckeyes 73–72 in overtime.
-The team is remembered for overcoming tragedy and wondering what could have been, while achieving great success with a team that was as good as any other in the country that season.
+In the NCAA tournament, Iowa won against Old Dominion, No. 7 Auburn, and No. 2 Tennessee to reach the Final Four.
+In the national semifinal, No. 3 Ohio State, Iowa played and lost to the Buckeyes 73–72 in overtime.
+The team is recognised for its tournament performance during a season that included off-court challenges.